 Letters of Recommendation

 You must submit three letters of recommendation with at least two from college instructors.
 Applicants who have been out of school for several years may submit recommendations from employers or others in a position to evaluate their professional abilities and academic potential.
 You will need your evaluators’ e-mail addresses when you fill out the recommendation section of the application.

 You must upload a personal statement, no more than 500 words long, describing your background, interest in your field, and your academic and career objectives.
 You should be as specific as you can about the area in which you plan to study.
 If you are an MFA applicant, you should include your ideas, as well as the stylistic and conceptual priorities for your work.

 A digital portfolio must be submitted for applicants to Architecture, Landscape Architecture, Fine Arts, and Urban Design programs as well as the post-professional MSD: Historic Preservation program.
-Applicants to the Master of City Planning with a Concentration in Urban Design are strongly encouraged to submit a portfolio of their design work although it is not required.
-Applicants to the MS in Historic Preservation and the Master of Urban Spatial Analysis have the option to submit a portfolio, although this is not required.
+Applicants to the Master of City Planning with a Concentration in Urban Design are also required to submit a design portfolio in digital format.
+The portfolio is defined broadly to include graphic representations of a wide range of creative work related to architecture, landscape, city and community planning, art and design, as well as other experience related to the shaping of urban environment.
+Applicants to the MS in Historic Preservation and the Master of Urban Spatial Analytics have the option to submit a portfolio, although this is not required.
 All work in the portfolio, including images and concepts, must be original material created by you, and should be identified as academic, professional, or personal.
 If professional or team projects are included in the portfolio, you must clearly identify your specific role and responsibility in the production of the project.
 Labels and writing should clearly explain the work.
 Paper portfolios are not accepted.

 Architecture, MSD, Landscape Architecture, and Urban Design Portfolios